Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Location: 15101 Lancaster Rd, Lancaster, CA 93536

-Distance: The Reserve packed with the orange wildflowers sits approximately 1 hour 20 minutes from Los Angeles.
+Distance: The Reserve packed with orange wildflowers sits approximately 1 hour 20 minutes from Los Angeles.

 Similar to Lake Elsinore, the Antelope Valley California Poppy Reserve has earned the reputation as one of the best places to see the wildflowers near Los Angeles.
 Furthermore, the place offers the most consistent bloom of California poppies.
 While the rest of the Greater Los Angeles Area might wish for the wildflowers, the Antelope Valley keeps on adding more orange “waves” to its flowery idyll.